AHSAppDevTeam/Arcadia-High-Mobile-iOS/README.md

  ![AHS Signing team image](https://imgur.com/wcpA9U9.png)

- - Repeat last 3 steps for the Pods project
+ **Note: If you're running the project on a physical device, you may get a few signing errors from the Pods project.
+Repeat last 3 steps for each error.**

  You should now be all set up and ready to compile the app!